What first brought you in to contact with mental health services?

 What are your hopes for the future?

-I am currently studying an MA at the Tavistock institute called Consulting and leading in organisations: psychodynamic and systemic approaches.
+In 2021 I completed an MA at the Tavistock Centre called Consulting and leading in organisations: psychodynamic and systemic approaches.
 The course aims to give students a fuller understanding of the human dimensions of organisational systems and to develop a ‘consultative stance’ to organisational dilemmas and opportunities.
-I have found the course incredibly demanding and stimulating.
-I’m learning so much about how organisations and groups work.
-I have completed the first year and its already had a huge impact on how I work.
+I found the course incredibly demanding and stimulating.
+I have learnt so much about how organisations and groups work.

 An earlier version of this article was published Your voice issue 86 https://issuu.com/yourvoicesheffield/docs/yv86